phalcon/blog/_posts/2013-06-18-phalcon-1-2-beta-1-released.md

 }
 ```

-​The songs from an artist can be retrieved by accessing the relationship alias:
+The songs from an artist can be retrieved by accessing the relationship alias:

 ```php
 $artist = Artists::findFirst();